GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

     curl: (7) Failed to connect to bookstore.pingpublications.com port 80: Connection refused
     ```

-    - If `bookstore-api` instance is active but **Bookstore** Django application is failing then manually restart app from terminal.
+    - If the `bookstore-api` instance is active but **Bookstore** Django application is failing then manually restart app from the terminal.

         ```bash
         sudo systemctl restart gunicorn
         ```

-    - If **Bookstore** Django application remains offline then manually restart instance and recheck application availability.
+    - If **Bookstore** Django application remains offline then manually restart the instance and recheck application availability.

-2. If `bookstore-api` EC2 instance has completely failed and must be replaced then propagate a new Amazon EC2 instance from the `bookstore-api-ec2-image` AMI backup.
+2. If the `bookstore-api` EC2 instance has completely failed and must be replaced then propagate a new Amazon EC2 instance from the `bookstore-api-ec2-image` AMI backup.

     Use the pre-defined `bookstore-api-ec2` launch template.